Azure/Industrial-IoT/README.md

                                      the output of publisher is shown on the console.
                                        Default: False
               --ns, --noshutdown=VALUE
-                                     publisher could not be stopped by pressing a key on the console, but will run forever.
+                                     publisher can not be stopped by pressing a key on the console, but will run forever.
                                        Default: False
               --ih, --iothubprotocol=VALUE